A1-mamun/WPC-HRMS-Landing-New/README.md

-# The New ARS Landing Site
+# The WPC HRMS Landing Site

-## Contributing to The New ARS Landing Project
+## Contributing to The WPC HRMS Landing Project

 1. **Fork the Repository**

-   - Go to [ars-landing-new on GitHub](https://github.com/A1-mamun/WPC-HRMS-Landing-New) and click the "Fork" button at the top right of the page.
+   - Go to [WPC-HRMS-Landing-New on GitHub](https://github.com/A1-mamun/WPC-HRMS-Landing-New) and click the "Fork" button at the top right of the page.

 2. **Clone Your Fork**